What is Research Impact?

-There are various ways in which research can contribute to impact beyond academia – through dissemination of research findings in a language and format that is understandable to non-academic audiences, through advising and influencing the decision-making of organisations and institutions on the basis of the research findings, or through engaging with local communities and the wider society to change perceptions, raise awareness and encourage positive change.
+There are various pathways in which research can contribute to impact beyond academia – through dissemination of research findings in a language and format that is understandable to non-academic audiences, through advising and influencing the decision-making of organisations and institutions on the basis of the research findings, or through engaging with local communities and the wider society to change perceptions, raise awareness and encourage positive change.

 - General support and training to understand research impact and impact in REF 2021;

-- Consultation and advice on embedding impact into research proposals; proof-reading of Impact Summaries and Pathways to Impact sections of ESRC, AHRC and other grant applications.
+- Consultation and advice on embedding impact into research proposals; proof-reading of Impact Summaries and Pathways to Impact sections of ESRC, AHRC and other grant applications;

 - Advice on capturing evidence of impact throughout the life-cycle of the research;

-For more information, please contact firstname.lastname@example.org.
+For more information, please contact firstname.lastname@example.org